yaph/logya/docs/gettingstarted.rst

-This command generates HTML files from the documents found in the content directory, collections for Web site directories, and copies static resources to the newly created deploy directory.
+This command generates HTML files from the documents found in the content directory, collections for Web site directories, and copies static resources to the newly created ``public`` directory.

-Serve site from deploy directory:
+Serve site from public directory:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::